ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 Ice masking
 -----------

-Note that for masking out ice sheets, the preprocessor uses a different function, to ensure that both land and sea or ice can be masked out without losing generality.
+For masking out ice sheets, the preprocessor uses a different function, to ensure that both land and sea or ice can be masked out without losing generality.
 To mask ice out, ``mask_landseaice`` can be used: